Ethnic groups in Russia

-Russia, as the largest country in the world, has great ethnic diversity, is a multinational state, and is home to over 190 ethnic groups nationwide.
+Russia, as the largest country in the world, has great ethnic diversity.
+It is a multinational state and home to over 190 ethnic groups countrywide.
 According to the population census at the end of 2021, more than 147.1 million people lived in Russia, which is 4.3 million more than in the 2010 census, or 3.03%.
 At the same time, only 130.587 million census participants indicated their nationality.
 The top ten largest nations besides Russians included in descending order: Tatars, Chechens, Bashkirs, Chuvash, Avars, Armenians, Ukrainians, Dargins and Kazakhs.
-During the population census, citizens report their nationality not only by their genetic data, but by their self-determination, inner sense of who a person is by nationality.
-The 83 (or 85) federal subjects which together constitute the Russian Federation include:
+Population censuses in Russia allow citizens to report their nationality according not only to their ancestry, but also to self-identification.
+The 83 federal subjects which together constitute the Russian Federation include: